 The University houses a faculty residential block, and maintains separate Halls of Residence for men and women students that are fully air-conditioned.
-These 'Halls of Residence' accommodate many amenities provided with the room, which are common room facilities like Television; indoor games like Table Tennis, Pool Table, board games, etc.; and an advanced hip Gymnasium.
+It also has an advanced hip gymnasium.

 3.6 Y. K. Sabharwal Moot Court Hall and Moot Court Research Room